-When you create an application link between two applications, the Application Links plugin automatically creates a link using OAuth authentication; this authentication method lets logged-in users take advantage of all the integration points between Atlassian applications.
+When you create an application link between two applications, OAuth authentication is used by default.
+This authentication method lets logged-in users take advantage of all the integration points between Atlassian applications.

 On this page:

 When you need to change the configuration of an application link

 Depending on your permissions when you create an application (or the settings required in the application you are linking to), you might need to modify the authentication settings for an application link after it's been created.
 There are a few common scenarios in which you might need to change the configuration of an application link:

 - You've set up an application link but users still have to authenticate regularly.
 This can occur when the application link has been configured to not share the same userbase.
 If those applications do share the same user base, you can update your application link authentication by selecting the Allow user impersonation through 2-Legged OAuth check box on the incoming authentication settings for the application link configuration.

 - You want to continue using a link to an application that now allows public sign-on and the link was previously configured with a shared userbase.
 You can update your application link authentication by clearing the Allow user impersonation through 2-Legged OAuth check box on the incoming authentication settings for the application link configuration.